 Article 20 In case of securities firms violating any items in the preceding two articles when conducting brokering business, TPEx may suspend the Service and ask for improvement within a certain period of time; if the improvement is not made duly, TPEx may terminate the agreement.

+Where the Service is suspended under the provision of the preceding paragraph, the securities firms may only request TPEx to resume the Service after the relevant deficiencies have been reviewed and improved.

 Chapter V Access Management of Users and Equipment